Somerville School Committee

 Steve Roix has represented Ward 1 on the School Committee since 2013.
 He currently serves as the Chairman of the Rules Management Subcommittee.
 A lifetime resident of Massachusetts, Steve grew up in Athol, MA.
 He earned a Bachelor of Science in Civil Engineering from Worcester Polytechnic Institute, and is an engineer for the railroad industry.
 Steve and his family have been East Somerville residents for 10 years.
 He and his wife, Julie, have been actively involved in various community organizations including East Somerville Main Streets, Somerville Dog Owners Group, East Somerville Neighbors for Change, and the Capuano Early Childhood Center School Improvement Council.
 Steve and Julie have two children enrolled in the Somerville Public Schools.

-DAN FUTRELL, Ward 2: Finance & Facilities Subcommittee
+DAN FUTRELL, Ward 2: Rules Management Subcommittee (Chair); Finance & Facilities Subcommittee (Vice Chair)

-Dan Futrell has represented Ward 2 since 2014, and currently serves on the Finance and Facilities subcommittee.
+Dan Futrell has represented Ward 2 since 2014.
+He currently chairs the Rules Management subcommittee and is Vice-chair of the Finance and Facilities subcommittee.
 Mr. Futrell draws on his experience at the intersection of education, poverty, and business at the youth development nonprofit Year Up, which connects young adults in poverty to professional careers in Somerville and Greater Boston.
-He currently serves as Year Up's Director of Growth Strategy as the organization moves through an intense growth phase to serve 50% more students, nearly 500/year locally.
 Previously, Mr. Futrell served as an Infantry Captain in the United States Army, deploying twice to Baghdad, Iraq in 2006 and 2009.
 During his service, he commanded at the Platoon and Company levels and earned the coveted Ranger tab, a Combat Infantryman's Badge, and was twice awarded the Bronze Star Medal.
-Mr. Futrell holds a Masters in Public Policy from Harvard, a Bachelor's in business from Gonzaga University, and is an avid runner with his dog Maggie.
+Mr. Futrell holds a Masters in Public Policy from Harvard, a Bachelor's in business from Gonzaga University, and is an avid runner.

-LAURA PITONE, Ward 5: Educational Programs and Instruction Subcommittee (Chairperson), Rules Management Subcommittee
+LAURA PITONE, Ward 5: Educational Programs and Instruction Subcommittee (Vice-Chair), Finance & Facilities Subcommittee, Educational Technology Committee Representative

 (617) 776-6035; 46 Rogers Ave., Somerville MA 02144; email@example.com

 Laura Pitone has represented Ward 5 on the School Committee since 2014.
-She is currently chair of the Educational Programs and Instruction Subcommittee, and serves on the Rules Management Subcommittee.
+She is currently vice chair of the Educational Programs and Instruction Subcommittee, serves on the Finance & Facilities Subcommittee, and is the representative on the SPS Educational Technology Committee.
 Laura originally moved to the area to attend college and quickly found herself drawn to Somerville's "diversity and small-scale urban environment."
 She has been a Somerville resident for 12 years.
 Laura's experience in data analysis, team-building and budget management, along with her commitment to participatory leadership, have helped her excel in industry and community work.
 She earned an engineering degree from MIT and a business degree from Babson College, and has worked as a manufacturing engineer and information technology consultant.
 She was a member of the Healey School Improvement Council for three years, where her leadership, communication and team-building skills helped ensure the successful redesign of two distinct programs at the school into a unified program.
 Laura has also served on the Somerville City and Schools Children and Youth Study Team, and the Somerville Special Education Parent Advisory Committee (SPED-PAC).
 Laura and her husband, Tom Cole, have two children enrolled at the Healey School.

 Joe Curtatone has been Mayor of Somerville since 2003.
 Prior to that he served as a member of the Board of Aldermen.
 Learn more about Mayor Curtatone on the City of Somerville website.

-Superintendent Skipper holds a Bachelor's in English and Latin, and a Master's in Latin and Greek from Tufts University.
-She earned a Master's in Education from Harvard University.
-She is currently working toward her Doctorate in Urban Leadership from Teacher's College at Columbia University.
+Superintendent Skipper holds a Bachelor's in English and Latin from Tufts University.
+She earned a Master's in Education Policy from Harvard and a Master's in Urban Education Leadership from Columbia Teachers College.
+She is currently working toward her Doctorate in Urban Education Leadership from Columbia Teachers College.